 Lake Michigan Programs

 of water from Lake Michigan.
 The section monitors technical studies and data collection activities related to the lake level and bank erosion and sediment movement in the lake.
 The section represents the state of Illinois on interstate and international organizations related to Lake Michigan.

 The Division provides these services through offices in Chicago, Bartlett and Springfield.
 Contact the Division as indicated below.

-Division of Planning Programs
+Division of Capital Programs

 The primary capital activity of the Office is in the area of urban flood damage reduction.
 The Office assists units of local government with urban flood damage reduction projects through planning, design, construction, and financial assistance.
 The urban flood damage reduction program also features the acquisition of flood prone homes and businesses.
 The Division of Capital Programs has the following responsibilities:

 Technical Advice and Referral